Shure SM57: Background

 The origin of SM57 may be traced to 1937, when Shure engineer Benjamin Bauer developed the first single-element directional microphone, the Unidyne, which had a cardioid pickup pattern.
-In 1959, another Shure engineer, Ernie Seeler, advanced the art of microphone design significantly with the Unidyne III.
-Seeler torture-tested the Unidyne III during three years of research and development and thereby, produced the SM series of rugged and reliable Shure microphone capsules.
+In 1959, another Shure engineer, Ernie Seeler, advanced the art of microphone design significantly with the Unidyne III capsule which was later used in the SM57.
+After three years of research and development, which encompassed various torture tests, the result was the creation of the SM series of rugged and reliable Shure microphones.
 The "SM" stands for Studio Microphone; Seeler was an aficionado of classical music and expected the SM57 to be used for orchestras.
 Because he "despised" rock music, the TEC Foundation said that it was ironic that the microphone has become "a mainstay of rock music."

 Characteristics

 The SM57 uses the same capsule as the popular SM58.
 Like the SM58, the SM57 is fitted with an XLR connector and is impedance balanced, which helps to minimize electrical hum and noise pickup when connected to a balanced input.
 Compared to the SM58, the SM57's grille allows for closer placement to the source of sound, while the SM58 provides a pop filter to reduce plosives ("pop" sounds) and wind.
-According to Shure, the SM57 frequency response extends from 40 Hertz (Hz) to 15 kHz.
+According to Shure, the SM57 frequency response extends from 40 hertz (Hz) to 15 kHz.
 It is manufactured in the United States, Mexico, and China.

 The Shure A2WS is an accessory windscreen for the SM57 that attenuates wind noise and plosives, and protects the microphone capsule.